andreasmhallberg/andreasmhallberg.github.io/_posts/2021-11-10-an-editing-based-workflow.md

 My process of writing academic papers includes multiple passes of printing and editing by hand.
 I find reading the printed text, as opposed to reading it on screen, puts it in a different light, making it easier to spot things that need to be changed.
 I also like the physicality of it, feeling the resistance of the pen against the paper and seeing the margins being filled out with notes, arrows, and doodles.
 Working with pen and paper also gives some welcome time away from the computer screen.

-After the initial idea, my writing of a paper can be described as six steps, some of which are repeated several times.
-Step&nbsp;4 is the most involved in terms of writing, and accordingly gets more space here.
+After the initial idea, my writing of a paper can be described as six steps: *conceptualization and structure*, *research and note-taking*, *first write-up*, *editing*, and *proof-reading*.
+Some of these are repeated several times.
+Step&nbsp;4 is the most involved in terms of writing and is the most cyclical of these steps, and accordingly gets more space here.

 I should stress that these steps are not intended to be a handbook or a set of prescriptive of rules for how best to write a paper.
 It is only an example of one way to go about it.
 Other researchers may have developed other strategies and routines that work well, or better, for them than this does to me.